How long does it take to train new IT staff?

 Our Supply Chain is risk assessed using the following criteria to assess and manage risks to workers:

-Celerity understands that we have a responsibility to continue to assess and mitigate the risk of Modern Slavery.
-We will continue to remain vigilant and review our approach to ensure that we have appropriate mitigation in place for this risk.
-We will not tolerate Modern Slavery in any form within our business, including our wider Supply Chain.
+Celerity understands it has a responsibility to continue to assess and mitigate the risk of Modern Slavery.
+We will continue to remain vigilant and review our approach to ensure that we have appropriate mitigation in place for any associated risks.
+The company will not tolerate Modern Slavery in any form within our business, including our wider Supply Chain.